 Another issue which is seen to hamper One Health operationalization concerns demonstrating the added value of One Health approaches.
-Investment in One Health initiatives and the structures required to support them at the country level remains highly challenging as investments commonly require demonstrated evidence of economic value or return.73 Donors are also seeking return-on-investment (ROI) data to inform their own research and development programming.
-Efforts are being made to generate such evidence, and the FAO One Health Knowledge Nexus includes a community of practices on ROI.74 While by no means exhaustive, https://www.onehealthcommission.org/en/resources_services/one_health_strategic_action_plans/
+Investment in One Health initiatives and the structures required to support them at the country level remains highly challenging as investments commonly require demonstrated evidence of economic value or return.
+Donors are also seeking return-on-investment (ROI) data to inform their own research and development programming.
+Efforts are being made to generate such evidence, and the FAO One Health Knowledge Nexus includes a community of practices on ROI.
+While by no means exhaustive, the examples below provide some practical demonstrations of how the One Health approach has successfully worked on the ground in various contexts.